Ila-bura/mewmes/README.md

 ### **Site Goals**

 - To build an online community around a common interest of cat memes.
-- To allow community members to share their favoutite memes and interact with each otehr via the comment feature.
+- To allow community members to share their favourite memes and interact with each other using the reactions and comment features.
 - To allow commnunity members to follow other users whose content is interesting to them.
 - To allow users to save meme that are funny to them.